walnuthq/madara-docs/docs/quickstart/use_localchain.md

 starkli account fetch --rpc http://localhost:9944 --output ./account 0x07484e8e3af210b2ead47fa08c96f8d18b616169b350a8b75fe0dc4d2e01d493
 ```

-## Deploy a contract
+## Declare and deploy a contract

 ### Save an example contract locally

 We will use a very simple balance contract as an example.
-Replace the contents of `src/lib.cairo` with:
+Creating a Scarb project generated a dummy contract in a new folder called `src`.
+Now replace the contents of `src/lib.cairo` with:

 ```rust
 #[starknet::interface]